martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 CA or for a subordinate CA; thus, this message can be used to describe known roots as well as a desired authorization space.
 The number of such structures is given by the 16-bit `CA-Count` field, which MAY be zero.
-If the `CA-Count` field is zero, then the client MAY send any certificate that meets the rest of the selection criteria in the `CERTIFICATE_REQUEST`, unless there is some external arrangement to the contrary.
+If the `CA-Count` field is zero, then the recipient MAY send any certificate that meets the rest of the selection criteria in the `CERTIFICATE_REQUEST`, unless there is some external arrangement to the contrary.

 Cert-Extension-Count and Cert-Extensions:
 : A list of certificate extension OIDs [RFC5280] with their allowed values, represented in a series of `CertificateExtension` structures